Coronavirus: Germany's infection rate encouraging but 'still too high' | DW | 22.01.2021

-Health Minister Jens Spahn has defended the extension and tightening of Germany's lockdown, warning that easing COVID curbs prematurely could lead the country more vulnerable.
+Health Minister Jens Spahn has defended the extension and tightening of Germany's lockdown, warning that easing COVID curbs prematurely could make the country more vulnerable.

-German Health Minister Jens Spahn on Friday warned the country that the coronavirus pandemic "is not over yet" and defended an extension of the lockdown until mid-February.
+German Health Minister Jens Spahn has warned the country that the coronavirus pandemic "is not over yet" and defended an extension of the lockdown until mid-February.

 His comments came as the country's death toll from COVID-19 surpassed 50,000, which he described as "an almost unbelievable number."

-Speaking at a news conference in Berlin, Spahn said the fall in those testing positive in recent days was "encouraging" but added that there were still too many new infections.
+Speaking at a news conference in Berlin on Friday, Spahn said the fall in those testing positive in recent days was "encouraging" but added that there were still too many new infections.

-"This winter has not been easy, we always knew that, but I am sure we have a prospect of a better summer," the minister predicted.
+"This winter has not been easy, we always knew that, but I am sure we have a prospect of a better summer," he predicted.

 Spahn also compared the current stage of the pandemic with a patient needing an antibiotic.
 If the patient comes off the medicine too soon, an even bigger infection can occur — including resistance, he warned.